AZouhair/wizair/README.md

 Passport.js + webtoken for the authentication.

 Mock data has been added for the front end to be able to display something.
-When the sensors that goes with the project works, this mock data is useless.
+When the sensor that goes with the project works, this mock data is useless.

 Can be run directly with docker-compose `docker-compose build` then `docker-compose up`